Michael Findlay (art expert): Published works

 Findlay has published essays and art criticism in magazines and exhibition catalogues and has been writing and publishing poetry since the 1960s, when he read in venues like Judson Church and Metro Café with Ann Waldman, Gerard Malanga, Barbara Holland and others.
 He studied poetry with Jean Valentine, June Jordan and Kenneth Koch, and his work appears in poetry magazines, most recently Lalitamba and Cloudbank 11.

 He is a contributing author of The Expert versus The Object: Judging Fakes and False Attributions in the Visual Arts, edited by Ronald Spencer and published by Oxford University Press in 2004.
 His book, The Value of Art: Money, Power, Beauty, was published by Prestel in 2012, and has been translated into German, Spanish, Japanese and Korean.
-An expanded edition was released on November 2022, updated with "new material on the latest art deals, reflections on race and culture, the impact of the pandemic on the art world."
+An expanded edition was released in November 2022, updated with "new material on the latest art deals, reflections on race and culture, the impact of the pandemic on the art world."

-His second book, Seeing Slowly: Looking At Modern Art, was published in August 2017.
+His second book, Seeing Slowly: Looking At Modern Art, was published in August 2017 and his third book, Portrait of the Art Dealer as a Young Man, was published in September 2024.